How To Keep A Conservatory Warm During Winter?

 Underfloor Heating, A Change Of Flooring Or A Rug

-If it’s within your budget, underfloor heating is a fantastic way to stoke up the heat in a conservatory.
-However, it is quite an expensive option and when it comes to flooring, there are more cost effective alternatives.
+If it’s within your budget, underfloor heating is a fantastic way to make a conservatory warmer.
+However, it is quite an expensive option, and when it comes to flooring, there are more cost-effective alternatives.

-The only downside being that carpets can fade over time when under consistent direct sunlight.
+The only downside is that carpets can fade over time when under consistent direct sunlight.
 If this is a concern for you, perhaps a rug would be more suitable?
-A sizeable rug will make a considerable difference and if it fades over time, you could simply replace it without much fuss or hassle.
+A sizeable rug will make a considerable difference, and if it fades over time, you could simply replace it without much hassle.

 Insulate Your Conservatory Roof

 Many who possess older conservatories will most likely have a polycarbonate roof.
-Unfortunately, this material is terrible when it comes to insulation and can be a major factor when it comes to heat loss of the space.
+Unfortunately, this material is poor when it comes to insulation and can be a major factor when it comes to heat loss in the space.

 Electric Radiators